Crimewatch Live: 2009–2020: Crimewatch Roadshow

 First broadcast on 1 June 2009, Crimewatch Roadshow was the second daily version of the BBC's Crimewatch programme, that was broadcast on weekdays from 9:15 to 10:00am.
 From 2009, the main Crimewatch programme did not broadcast in June, being instead replaced by twenty shows broadcast on a daily basis throughout the month.
 The Crimewatch Roadshow broadcast live from a different area of the country for each episode, often containing features on how the local police force helps to solve everyday crime.
 In October 2017, it was announced that following the cancellation of the main programme, it would now broadcast two series per year.

 Twelve series of the show have been broadcast.
 Rav Wilding has presented throughout, first appearing as a co-presenter alongside Sophie Raworth before being promoted to main anchor from the second series onwards.
 Ginny Buckley, Miriam O'Reilly, Dave Guest, Alice Bandhukvari, Nicola Rees, Sian Lloyd, Sonali Shah, Michelle Ackerley and Tina Daheley have all appeared on-location as co-presenters throughout the series' run.
 During the fifth series, former Crimewatch presenter Jacqui Hames co-presented every Friday, updating viewers on success stories from years past.
 From the twelve series onwards, Ackerley is promoted to anchor alongside Wilding in the studio, with John Paul Davies joining the team as the new roving reporter.

 2021–present: Crimewatch Live

 First broadcast on 8 March 2021, Crimewatch Live is the third and current daily version of the BBC's Crimewatch programme, that broadcasts on weekday mornings originally from 11:00 to 11:45am before moving an hour earlier from September 2021.
 It is now filmed in BBC Cymru Wales New Broadcasting House, Cardiff, with presenters Rav Wilding and Michelle Ackerley in the studio, and John Paul Davies reporting on scene.

 In October 2025, Ackerley was absent due to being on maternity leave and was replaced by stand-ins Steph McGovern and Jennifer Reoch.
 McGovern presented the show on Mondays and Tuesdays, while Reoch covered Wednesdays through Fridays during the first two weeks of the series' return, with McGovern returning to host the entire third week alongside Wilding.
+For the March 2026 series, Ackerley and McGovern shared the role as co-presenter alongside Wilding; Ackerley hosted the show Mondays through Wednesdays, with McGovern now hosting on Thursdays and Fridays.